Find Trade Colleges

 1% Freshmen Loans

-The total student population at University of New Mexico - Gallup Campus is 2,174, which includes 629 full-time undergraduates.
+There are 2,174 students at UNM Gallup in total, 629 are full-time undergraduates.
 The school has a student-to-faculty ratio of 26 to 1.

-Roughly 1% of students at UNM Gallup take out loans to pay for college.
+1% of UNM Gallup students take out loans to afford college costs.
 The average amount of student loans is $5,444 a year.
-The school reports a student loan default rate of 2.6% which is much lower than the average rate of 10.8%!
+The student loan default rate of 2.6% means most graduates are not struggling to pay off their loans.

 Private for-profit Public vs. Private